Fabax/processing4wp/README.md

 Processing For Wordpress
 ========================

 Processing for wordpress is a plugin that allow you to easily manage and include processing sketches into a wordpress post or page.
-It automaticly adds the right librairy for you and will offer differents features and templates to presente your création in a minimalist and elegant way
+It automatically adds the right librairies for you and will offer different features and templates to presente your creation in a minimalist and elegant way.

 ##Installation
 dowload the plugin into the worpdress plugins folder and activate it in the wordpress admin page